PacificBiosciences/pb-metagenomics-tools/README.md

 ## Other tools

-Scripts for metagenomics tasks are available in the [**pb-metagenomics-scripts**](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/pb-metagenomics-scripts) folder.
+Scripts and tools for metagenomics tasks are available in the [**pb-metagenomics-scripts**](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/pb-metagenomics-scripts) folder.
 Currently, there are several scripts to convert the outputs from metagenomics taxonomic profiling programs into standard formats, including kraken report (kreport) and metaphlan report (mpa) formats.
+There is also a Jupyter notebook that demonstrates how to analyze and compare kraken report files for multiple samples.

 ## Documentation